The-alpha-male/alx-low_level_programming/0x00-hello_world/README.md

 Uses the printf function

+## 6-size.c

-6-size.c prints the size of various types on the computer
+Prints the size of various types on the computer

+## 100-intel

-100-intel writes a script that generates assembly code of a C code and saves it in output file
+Writes a script that generates assembly code of a C code and saves it in output file